d-run/drun-docs/docs/zh/docs/en/blogs/2025/inside-vllm.md

 3. Initialize KV cache

     - Get per-layer KV-cache spec.
-Historically this was always `FullAttentionSpec` (homogeneous transformer), but with hybrid models (sliding window, Transformer/SSM like Jamba) it became more complex (see Jenga [[5]](https://www.aleksagordic.com/blog/vllm#ref-5))
+Historically this was always `FullAttentionSpec` (homogeneous transformer), but with hybrid models (sliding window, Transformer/SSM like Jamba) it became more complex (see [Jenga](https://arxiv.org/abs/2503.18292))
     - Run a dummy/profiling forward pass and take a GPU memory snapshot to compute how many KV cache blocks fit in available VRAM
     - Allocate, reshape and bind KV cache tensors to attention layers
     - Prepare attention metadata (e.g. set the backend to FlashAttention) later consumed by kernels during the fwd pass